GenieFramework/Genie.jl/README.md

 ### Rendering JSON
 A very common use case for web apps is to serve as backends for RESTful APIs.
 For this cases, JSON is the preferred data format.
 You'll be happy to hear that Genie has built in support for JSON responses.

-Let's add an endpoint for our API -- which will render Bill Gate's books as JSON.
+Let's add an endpoint for our API – which will render Bill Gates' books as JSON.

 We can start in the `routes.jl` file, by appending this
 ```julia